-At the end of every grading period, once the SPC chairperson is given the final course grades he/she sets the meeting date, provides an agenda to the members, informs the students of the meeting, and convenes the meeting.
-The meeting will be held as soon as possible following submission of the final course grades.
-Minutes recorded and kept by a recording secretary.
-All matters submitted for a vote, with a simple majority ruling.
-The chair will be a non-voting member except in the instance of a tie.
+- Due to the nature of the online learning program, students may or may not be involved in SPC meetings based on the purpose of the meeting and the requirements of the committee. - Minutes are recorded and kept by a recording secretary. - All matters submitted for a vote are determined by a simple majority ruling.
+The chair will be a non-voting member except in the instance of a tie. - The Committee's recommendations are forwarded to the Associate Dean of the DMS program.